TuomasAutio/CTF-write-ups/Readme.md

 # CTF Write Ups

-This repository is dedicated to some of the CTF's that i bothered to write about.
+This repository is dedicated to some of the CTF's that I bothered to write about.

 ## Completed CTF's